bitxenia/astrawiki/README.md

-# IPFS Wiki Node
+# Astrawiki

-The Bitxenia IPFS wiki node is an implementation of a client for a decentralized peer-to-peer wiki within the [IPFS](https://ipfs.tech) ecosystem.
+The Bitxenia Astrawiki node is an implementation of a client for a decentralized peer-to-peer wiki within the [IPFS](https://ipfs.tech) ecosystem.
 It leverages technologies such as [OrbitDB](https://github.com/orbitdb/orbitdb) for the database and [LibP2P](https://github.com/libp2p/js-libp2p) for peer-to-peer communication between collaborators.
 With this node, users can connect to an existing wiki or create their own.

 The implementation focuses on providing a decentralized, distributed, and collaborative alternative to existing wikis.
 For this reason, only the collaborative nodes are responsible for the availability and persistence of the wiki.